vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_registry.md

     You can configure the VCH to connect to multiple registries by specifying `--registry-ca` multiple times.

-    For simplicity, this example installs a VCH with the `--no-tls` flag, so that container application developers do not need to use a TLS certificate to connect a Docker client to the VCH.
+    For simplicity, this example deploys a VCH with the `--no-tls` flag, so that container application developers do not need to use a TLS certificate to connect a Docker client to the VCH.
 However, the connection between the VCH and the registry still requires certificate authentication.<pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
 --compute-resource cluster1
 --image-store datastore1